SimonK1/Statistical-modeling-of-the-clonal-structure-of-tumors/README.md

 This repository serves as an accompanying repository for submitting a bachelor's thesis with the topic "Statistical modeling of the clonal structure of tumors".
 Due to the large volume of input genomic data, it was necessary to create a repository from which they can be easily accessed.
 The bachelor's thesis and the entire repository were developed by a FIIT STU (Faculty of Informatics and Information Technologies) student named Simon Kokavec.

-## Input File

-To start the entire docker container, it is necessary to download the sample data from the link below.
-This genomic data is too large to be placed on git, so we are attaching an extra link.
-This data must be **placed in the app folder**.

 ## Launch

 As a first step, it is necessary to make sure that docker is running.